sigp/lighthouse/book/src/validator-web3signer.md

 "self-signed" SSL certificate from `/home/paul/my-certificates/my-remote-signer.pem` (on the filesystem of the VC) to encrypt the communications between the VC and Web3Signer.

 > The `request_timeout_ms` key can also be specified.
-Use this key to override the default time-out
+Use this key to override the default timeout
 > with a new timeout in milliseconds.
-This is the time-out before requests to Web3Signer are
+This is the timeout before requests to Web3Signer are
 > considered to be failures.
 Setting a value that it too-long may create contention and late duties
 > in the VC.
 Setting it too short will result in failed signatures and therefore missed duties.